‘One Piece’ Episode 815 Spoilers: Pudding Reveals Secret To Luffy And Nami

 One Piece Episode 815 is shaping up to be one eventful installment of Eiichiro Oda’s hit anime.
-Pudding finally visited the imprisoned Nami and Luffy but there are speculations that her meek and saintly appearance is just a mask and that the real Pudding will be revealed in the coming episode.
-Meanwhile, it appears that some of the Straw Hats are finally making their move; Pedro is spreading chaos everywhere with is bombs,
+Pudding finally visited the imprisoned Nami and Luffy, but there are speculations that her meek and saintly appearance is just a mask and that the real Pudding will be revealed in the coming episode.
+Meanwhile, it appears that some of the Straw Hats are finally making their move; Pedro is spreading chaos everywhere with his bombs.

 Pudding Reveals Terrible Secret

-One Piece Episode 814, which may be viewed online on Crunchyroll, introduced a number of exciting developments to the anime series’s plot.
+One Piece Episode 814, which may be viewed online on Crunchyroll, introduced a number of exciting developments to the anime series’ plot.
 For instance, a teary-eyed Pudding visited Luffy and Pudding, who are currently imprisoned inside Big Mom’s Library, and revealed that Sanji has finally proposed to her.
 In addition, Pudding was being her good-natured and meek self all the time, apologizing for the treatment Luffy and Pudding received from Big Mom’s forces.

 However, not everyone is buying her act, with a number of fans speculating that all could just be a facade.
 It is possible that lurking beneath the saintly Pudding is someone as sinister as Big Mom herself.

 In fact, Pudding just might reveal this surprising side in the coming Episode 815 of the One Piece anime series.
 In the brief preview, which may be viewed below, Pudding is seen inside the Library Prison whispering something to Luffy.
-Judging from Luffy’s surprised reaction, it is something that even shocked the Straw Hat Pirates captain.
+Judging from Luffy’s surprised reaction, it is something that even shocked the Straw Hat Pirates’ captain.

 One Piece 815 Preview [Pudding’s Truth] https://t.co/LbL8Mb87cX pic.twitter.com/f4SwWYIMjz